rahulthota172737-bit/Library-Management-Database/README.md

 ## 👨‍💻 Author

-Developed by **Jack HOT** as part of a hands-on SQL learning journey and portfolio development.
+Developed by **Rahul Karthik** as part of a hands-on SQL learning journey and portfolio development.

 ---